Looking for that secret something to get your plant glowing like an Insta influencer who #wokeuplikethis? Enter: soil conditioner.

-On the other side of the coin, plants also need soil that doesn’t hold on to too much water.
+On the other side of the coin, plants also need soil that doesn’t hold onto too much water.
 Plants have widely varying moisture needs, so do some research on your particular plant before you decide on adding a ton of perlite to its current potting mix.
-Monstera’s delicate roots like consistently moist soil with just enough drainage to prevent root rot, just like the rainforest floors where they grow in the wild.
+Monstera’s delicate roots are like consistently moist soil with just enough drainage to prevent root rot, just like the rainforest floors where they grow in the wild.
 Succulents and cacti, on the other hand, need soil with a higher ratio of drainage elements to replicate their desert origins.

 When it comes to choosing the right drainage amendment to add to your soil, you have many options.
 Here are a few popular amendments that improve soil structure and drainage: